-Secondly, being willing to accept your flaws and mistakes allow you room to grow.
-It motivates and enhances your self-esteem and promotes you to be largely independent rather than depending on your partner for reassurance of your self-worth.
+Secondly, be willing to accept your flaws and mistakes allow you room to grow.
+It motivates and enhances your self-esteem and promotes you to be mostly independent rather than depending on your partner for reassurance of your self-worth.

-How to take responsibility for your word and actions?
+How to take the responsibilities in a relationship for your word and actions?

 1. No blame game

-The major part of accepting responsibility is to avoid blaming your partner.
-Instead of putting the blame on your partner, you accept your mistakes and flaws.
-You accept if you’re at fault.
+The major part of accepting the responsibility of the relationship is to avoid blaming your partner.
+Instead of blaming your partner, you accept your mistakes and flaws.
+You agree if you’re at fault.
 However, this does not mean you also accept misplaced blame.

-This is the characteristic of an unhealthy relationship to be accused wrongly and accepting that misplaced blame.
+This is the characteristic of an unhealthy relationship to be accused wrongly and taking that misplaced blame.

-It is simply unhealthy to make excuses for your partner’s and your own behavior and accepting such unhealthy behaviors as normal.
+It is unhealthy to make excuses for your partner’s and your behavior and accepting such unhealthy practices as normal.

 2. Being able to apologize and forgive

-It is true that none of us are perfect and we all carry flaws.
-What matters is that those who love us are able to look past these flaws and accept us for who we are.
+None of us are indeed perfect, and we all carry flaws.
+What matters is that those who love us can look past these flaws and accept us for who we are.

-Practicing apologizing and forgiveness for each other allows the opportunity for partners to learn and grow and develop trust and accountability.
+Practicing apologizing and forgiveness for each other allows for partners to learn, grow, and develop trust and accountability.